zainta/Harddrive-Library/README.md

    * Deletes exclusions for the given paths
    * e.g `include [win];` will remove the previous example.
 Note that exclusions are not cascaded.
  * `--` creates a line comment.
+ * `watch [path[, path, path] - defaults to current];`
+   * Creates a `watch` for each of the given paths.
+   * A watch performs an initial scan and then passively monitors location for activity, updating the database when any is detected.
+   * e.g `watch 'C:\';` will watch the entire C: drive, automatically updating when changes occur after the initial scan.
+ * `ward (time interval) [file pattern] [in/within/under [path[, path, path]] - defaults to current] [where clause];`
+   * Performs an immediate integrity check and then successive ones whenever the interval expires.
+   * e.g `ward 5::: under 'C:\Windows\System32' where ext = '.dll' and +system;` will create a ward to perform an integrity check on .dll system files every 5 days.